A Unified Taxonomy-Guided Instruction Tuning Framework for Entity Set Expansion and Taxonomy Expansion: Experiments

-Previous studies \cite{yu2020steam,jiang2023single} also consider the mean reciprocal rank (MRR) as an evaluation metric.
-However, this metric requires a model to rank all nodes in the taxonomy according to their likelihood of being the parent, thus it is not applicable to \ours that is based on a generative LLM.
+\textbf{Evaluation Metrics.} We adopt Accuracy (\textbf{Acc}) and Wu \& Palmer Similarity (\textbf{Wu\&P})~\cite{wu1994verbs} as the evaluation metrics.
+Previous studies~\cite{yu2020steam,zeng2021enhancing,jiang2023single} also consider the mean reciprocal rank (MRR) as an evaluation metric.
+However, it requires a model to rank all nodes in the taxonomy according to their likelihood of being the parent, which is not applicable to \ours that generates only one predicted parent entity.

 \textbf{Experimental Results.} Table \ref{tab:taxoexpan} shows the performance of compared methods in taxonomy expansion.
-We run \ours three times and report the average performance.
-To show statistical significance, we conduct a two-tailed Z-test to compare \ours with each baseline.
-The significance level is marked in Table \ref{tab:taxoexpan}. \ours consistently and significantly outperforms all baselines and also \textbf{\ours-NoTune}.
-We first show the importance of utilizing self-supervision, since directly prompt a LLM yield sub-optimal result.
-Moreover, comparing with other baselines, we also show that we can use self-supervision data most effectively through instruction tuning on the task of finding the true parent among high ranked candidate parents.
+Our key observations are: (1) \ours significantly outperforms all baselines in nearly every case.
+The only exception is that TEMP achieves a higher Wu\&P score on the Science dataset.
+Apart from TEMP, GenTaxo is a strong baseline that follows a generative paradigm for taxonomy expansion.
+However, unlike \ours, which leverages LLMs to fully harness the strengths of the generative approach, GenTaxo relies solely on a Gated Recurrent Unit (GRU) architecture, resulting in suboptimal performance.
+(2) \ours outperforms NoSiblingPretrain across most columns, suggesting that even in the taxonomy expansion task—where identifying parent entities is the primary objective—pre-training the model to accurately identify siblings remains beneficial.
+Combined with our ablation analysis from entity set expansion, this finding supports the conclusion that sibling-finding and parent-finding skills can \textit{mutually} enhance each other.